The Bankrate promise

 Just like debt consolidation loans, balance transfer credit cards allow you to combine multiple debts into a single account.
 However, balance transfer credit cards only allow you to consolidate credit card debt, plus you’ll need good-to-excellent credit to qualify for the 0 percent annual percentage rate (APR) introductory offer.

-If you’re approved for a balance transfer credit card, the credit card issuer will ask you to list all the credit account numbers that you wish to pay off, and they’ll send the money directly to them.
-Depending on the company you’re working with and your particular offer, you may have six to 18 months to pay your balance in full, without interest.
+If you’re approved for a balance transfer credit card, the issuer will ask you to list the credit account numbers you wish to pay off and send the money directly to them.
+Depending on the issuer’s introductory offer, you could have anywhere from six to 18 months to pay your balance in full, without interest.

-The big caveat is that if you fail to pay off your balance in full by the time the 0 percent APR introductory offer expires, interest will apply to that amount.
-This could become an issue, depending on how much debt you’re carrying, considering that the average credit card has an interest rate of upwards of 20 percent, as of August of 2023.
+The big caveat is that interest will start accruing if you fail to pay off your balance in full by the time the 0 percent APR introductory offer expires.
+Oftentimes, this rate is much higher than you’d get with a loan.
+Depending on your debt load, this could cause the debt cycle to continue, especially considering that the average credit card holds a rate of 20.93 percent.

 Getting debt relief through debt settlement